 In terms of your diet, dairy consumption has been linked to acne due the presence of additional hormones.A high-glycemic diet—one with many refined carbohydrates, including sugar— rapidly raises your blood glucose and insulin levels and may lead to more frequent breakouts by causing inflammation and skin stiffness.

 Lastly, make sure you’re choosing products formulated with acne-prone and sensitive skin in mind.
 Heavy products (like your sweaty clothes) can be occlusive.
-If you’re being exposed to any kind of UV rays (trick question — you definitely are), opt for an oil-free, lightweight sunscreen like SLMD’s Daily Moisturizer with SPF 15, which protects and hydrates your skin in addition to containing powerful antioxidants.
+If you’re being exposed to any kind of UV rays (trick question — you definitely are), opt for an oil-free, lightweight sunscreen like SLMD Dual Defender SPF 30, which protects and hydrates your skin in addition to containing powerful antioxidants.
 Be sure to apply SPF every few hours to protect your skin from the UV rays from the sun or even from the blue light emitting from your screen.

 If you don't know where to start in combating these factors, a simple regimen like SLMD's Acne System is a great choice that will get you in the habit of taking care of your skin, morning and night, in just 3 steps!